octoguide/bot/README.md

 ### Other Ecosystem Approaches

 - [Danger](https://danger.systems): is a much larger, more powerful system that has repositories write their rules in imperative configuration files.
-  However, Danger is not made for analyzing GitHub comments or issues, only pull requests.
+  However, Danger is not made for analyzing GitHub comments, discussions, or issues — only pull requests.

 ## Development